quiltedhills/htfc3-kubejs_patches/README.md

 # Changelogs / differences from 1.5.5
 ### Major things:
 • Added Inventorio Fixes, a mod that fixes a bunch of bugs and adds a few QoL features.
 Please report bugs if you run into any! <br/>
+• Added Create Copycats+, a mod that introduces 43 new copycat block types <br/>
 • Added Create Deco, a mod that brings extra create-adjacent building and decoration elements <br/>
 • Added Create Railways Navigator, a mod that adds a few informational devices for use with train networks <br/>
-• Introduced a few custom ponder scenes (see the hardrock category in Create's ponder index!) <br/>
 • Recipe overhauls for permanent light sources (type 'permanent' into JEI to find them!) <br/>
 • Made Aluminium Posts and Metal Girders act as strong supports <br/>
 • Fixed the nourishment effect preventing your character from getting hungry <br/>